composewell/nix-pack/README.md

 ### Example `flake.nix` for dev projects

-Copy the `flake.dev.nix` file in the project repo, update the nix-pack repo revision in it and add a `sources.nix` and `packages.nix` file.
+Copy the `flake.dev.nix` file in the project repo, update the nixpack repo revision in it and add a `sources.nix` and `packages.nix` file.

 A sample `packages.nix`: